am102841-code/Dungeon-Platformer/README.md

 Dungeon Platformer is a **2D dungeon-themed platformer** inspired by games like *Terraria* and other *Rogue-like platformers*.
 The game has been in development for **over three years**, with frequent updates and improvements.

 Each level features **unique dungeon music**, with tracks that change from **levels 1–5**, creating an immersive atmosphere as you progress.
-I tested the game with over 60 people and adjusted it based on player feedback and experience.
+The game was tested with over 60 people and it was adjusted based on player feedback and experience.

 ---